 Clothing with language or images that are vulgar, discriminatory, or obscene or clothing that promotes illegal or violent conduct, such as gang symbols, the unlawful use of weapons, drugs, alcohol, tobacco, or drug paraphernalia, or clothing that contains threats is prohibited.
 Clothing should fit, be neat and clean, and conform to standards of safety, good taste, and decency.
 Clothing that exposes private parts, the midriff, or undergarments, or that is otherwise sexually provocative is prohibited.
 Parents or guardians of students requiring accommodation for religious beliefs, disability, or other good cause should contact the principal.
 We require that students, boys and girls, remove hats/sweatshirt hoods when entering the building and refrain from wearing them inside.
 Adults entering our building should model the same standards.

 Students and their parents should carefully consider the types and value of property which are brought to school.
-The county school system does not assume responsibility for the personal property of students and does not insure their property or otherwise reimburse students for loss of or damage to their personal belongings including bikes and electronics.
-Please encourage students to leave all toys including fidget spinners and electronics that are not used for educational purposes at home.
+Phones must be turned off and in backpacks for the duration of the school day.
+Students are prohibited from using phones, tablets, and other mobile devices at school and on the bus, unless there is an emergency.
+Students who do not abide by this will prompt administrators to take their phones and require a parent or guardian to pick up the phone from school The county school system does not assume responsibility for the personal property of students and does not insure their property or otherwise reimburse students for loss of or damage to their personal belongings including bikes and electronics.
+Students are to leave all toys at home including fidget spinners, electronics, and Pokemon like cards that are not used for educational purposes.

 Our cafeteria operates under the National School Lunch Program.
-A menu will be given to each child monthly.
 Milk is served with each lunch or may be purchased separately.
-Snacks are available daily.
 Students are welcome to bring a “home-packed” lunch to school.
 However, no glass containers or carbonated beverages are permitted.
-Competitive items from such establishments as McDonalds, while not prohibited, are discouraged.
+Please refrain from consuming fast foods and soft drinks such as McDonald’s at school.
 We want to encourage students to make healthy food choices.
 Breakfast is available for purchase in the cafeteria prior to the start of school each day.
-You may view the month’s lunch menu online by visiting https://fcps.nutrislice.com/menu/fairfax-villa-elementary .
+You may view the month’s lunch menu online by visiting the lunch menu.

 Parents and students must plan together to be sure students have necessary money or meal cards.
 If a student does not have enough money on his/her lunch account, the child will receive a lunch and will be expected to reimburse the school as soon as possible.
 The meal account is used like a debit card.
 You may add any amount and designate what can be purchased.
 You may send in payment with your child or pay online using https://www.myschoolbucks.com.